oauth-wg/oauth-v2-1/oauth-2.1.md

 ## Initiating the Authorization Request from a Native App {#authorization-request-native-app}

-Native apps needing user authorization create an authorization request URI with the authorization code grant type per Section 4.1 of OAuth 2.0 [RFC6749], using a redirect URI capable of being received by the native app.
+Native apps needing user authorization create an authorization request URI with the authorization code grant type per {{authorization-code-grant}}
+using a redirect URI capable of being received by the native app.

 The function of the redirect URI for a native app authorization request is similar to that of a web-based authorization request.